ReactTraining/react-workshop/courses/core-v2/02-state/lecture/README.md

 # Lecture

+- This might be a great time to do a little TypeScript primer.
+Not too much, just some basics for the lesson.
+Generics would be good to approach too since it's so heavily used.
 - Teach the `useState` API
 - Still going with the theme of "how to think in React", emphasize the underlying mechanics of re-renders on state changes, the virtual dom which is buffering what updates the real dom, and "UI is a function of state".
 - Use `useState` again for an error message.
 This helps explain nuances of two states and some of the other points listed below.